When TV shows lose their stars

 It's unclear how Morrison's decision affects plans to revamp the show or its chances for renewal.

-Morrison said she's agreed to return for one episode in Season 7 should the show continue, presumably to give her character's story a conclusion.
+Morrison said she's agreed to return for one episode in Season 7 should the show continue.

-The Season 6 finale airs May 14 and was likely written with the assumption that Morrison would return.
+The Season 6 finale airs May 14.

 Though "Once Upon a Time" has been billed as an ensemble piece and added a number of new characters since its 2011 debut, it was undoubtedly a story that largely centered on Emma Swan, a woman who stumbles into a world with fairy tale characters, villains and a pair of long-lost parents named Snow White and Prince Charming.